s-malan/data-process/README.md

 **Example Usage**

-    python3 feature_slicing.py --features_dir=path/to/speech/features --alignments_dir=path/to/alignment/data slice_features
+    python3 feature_slicing.py path/to/alignment/data slice_features --features_dir=path/to/speech/features --extract_grid

-This script assumes a similar path structure for features `/.../.../librispeech/dev_clean/model/layer`, and for alignments `/.../.../librispeech_alignments/dev_clean`.
-The omission of either argument is allowed.
+This script assumes a similar path structure for features `/.../.../librispeech/dev_clean/model/layer`, and for alignments `/.../.../librispeech_alignments/dev_clean`. `extract_grid` (default: `True`) chooses if alignments should be split, the presence of `features_dir` decides if features are split or not.

 ### Preprocess BuckEye